-Adult teeth are designed to last you through your entire adult life.
-Unfortunately, for some, there are instances where a tooth needs to be extracted.
+Adult teeth should last you through your entire adult life.
+Unfortunately, for some, there are instances when a tooth needs to be extracted.

 Although the extraction of a tooth is generally the last thing we want to do, sometimes, it’s unavoidable.
 When a tooth is extracted, there is a space in place of what was once your tooth, and in that space, a small hole.